arturoharker/Colombia-covid-policy/Index_methodology.md

 | Mobility Restrictions |  5 | <a href="https://www.codecogs.com/eqnedit.php?latex=\frac{WeeklyRestricted&space;Hours}{WeeklyTotalHours&space;(168)}" target="_blank"><img src="https://latex.codecogs.com/gif.latex?\frac{WeeklyRestricted&space;Hours}{WeeklyTotalHours&space;(168)}" title="\frac{WeeklyRestricted Hours}{WeeklyTotalHours (168)}" /></a> | 1 |  0 | 93.452 | 40.874 |

 ## Economic Indices
-These indices are for evaluating the number of economic measures in order to face the consequences of the pandemic.
-Some are oriented towards the citizens and some are oriented in budget movements in order to strengthen the Government response.
+The policies included in this category are the ones with the scope of facing the economic consequences of the pandemic.
+Some are oriented towards the citizens, in order to give them some economic relief, and some are oriented towards the administration, in order to strengthen the Government response to the economic crisis.
 ### Applicability
 #### Economic Support
-XXX.
+This index counts the policies taken to give economic relief to the people, mostly monetary and in kind transfers.
+It is important because having money to substain their family may incentivate people to stay at home.
 As it is an applicability measure, one unit is added for each of the policies that compose it if said policy is implemented on a week on a municipality.
 The score is then rescaled to 0-100.
 Being 0 no policies adopted and 100 al of the policies adopted.

 To see the policies that compose the index, clich here.
 (LINK)
 #### Budget Adjustment
-XXX.
+This index counts the policies taken to adjust budget inside the administration.
+It focuses mostly in transfers to the healh sector in order to strenghten the response.
 As it is an applicability measure, one unit is added for each of the policies that compose it if said policy is implemented on a week on a municipality.
 The score is then rescaled to 0-100.
 Being 0 no policies adopted and 100 al of the policies adopted.

 To see the policies that compose the index, clich here.
 (LINK)